 - Use fresh herbs when possible

-- Chicken, Veal, Steak, Venison can all be substituted
+- Chicken, Veal, Steak, and Venison can all be substituted

 - Other vegetable substitutions: zucchini, pole or string beans, mushrooms, carrots, peas

-- Slow and low is recommended no matter what cooking method you choose to use
+- Slow and low is recommended on the stovetop or appliance cooking methods

 Cooking Stews